Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-Bob chooses one of the $f_{\mathbf{b}}\left( \mathbf{a}\right) $ (ie a value of $\mathbf{b}$) and gives Alice the black box that computes it.
-Alice is to find the value of $\mathbf{b}$ by performing function evaluations for appropriate values of $\mathbf{a}$.
-Of course Alice is forbidden to inspect the value of $\mathbf{b}$ contained in the black box (hence the name).
+A generic oracle problem can be formulated as follows.
+We have a set of functions $f_{\mathbf{b}}:\left\{ 0,1\right\} ^{n}\rightarrow\left\{ 0,1\right\} ^{m}$ with $m\leq n$.
+The suffix $\mathbf{b}$ ranges over the set of all the problem settings $\sigma_{B}$.
+Bob chooses one of these functions (a value of $\mathbf{b}$) and gives Alice the black box that computes it.
+Alice, who knows the set of functions but not the one chosen by Bob, is to find a certain feature of the function (eg the value of $\mathbf{b}$ in the algorithm of Grover) by performing function evaluations.
+We call the feature in question, which is the solution of the problem and a function of $\mathbf{b}$, $s\left( \mathbf{b}\right) $.
+By the way, in oracle quantum computing it is customary to call the black box \textit{oracle }and function evaluation \textit{oracle query}.